-- All staff, students and parents/carers must understand what bullying is. - All staff, students and parents/carers must know what Red Balloon's policy on bullying is and what they should do if bullying occurs. - All students should be aware of the serious consequences of bullying and know that this behaviour is not tolerated. - All students should understand how they can help to prevent bullying (including as bystanders) by reporting it to an appropriate adult. - Anyone who does bully will be made fully aware that their behaviour is unacceptable.
-Staff will seek to help them to understand how their behaviour affected another person, how they can change it and what action they may need to take to rectify any harm done. - Everyone involved, whether perpetrator, victim or bystander, will maintain their right to unconditional positive regard.
+- All staff, students and parents/carers must understand what bullying is. - All staff, students and parents/carers must know what RBET Norfolk's policy on bullying is and what they should do if bullying occurs. - All students should be aware of the serious consequences of bullying and know that such behaviour is not tolerated. - All students should understand how they can help to prevent bullying (including as bystanders) by reporting it to an appropriate adult. - Anyone who does bully will be made fully aware that their behaviour is unacceptable.
+Staff will seek to help them to understand the effect of their behaviour, how they can change it, and what action they may need to take to rectify any harm done. - Everyone involved, whether perpetrator, victim or bystander, will maintain their right to unconditional positive regard.